jtsage/jtsage-datebox/README.md

   * Configurable Month names
   * Configurable Day Names
   * All labels and buttons configuratble
+  * Multiple languages can be loaded at once for dynamic reconfigure

 * Supports data-limiting of input:
   * Configurable maximum and minimum years (android mode)